windmill-labs/windmilldocs/docs/integrations/mssql.md

 # MSSQL Integration

-Windmill provides a framework to support MSSQL databsases, either with native SQL scripts or through TypeScript for raw queries.
+Windmill provides a framework to support MSSQL databases, either with native SQL scripts or through TypeScript for raw queries.

 ![Integration between MSSQL and Windmill](../assets/integrations/windmill_and_mssql.png 'Connect a MSSQL instance with Windmill')